 - Positron Emission Tomography (PET)

 Positron emission tomography is the latest imaging modality to become available in equine veterinary medicine.
 A nuclear medicine technique similar to scintigraphy, PET reflects physiologic changes but displays the results in three dimensions with increased anatomical accuracy.
 Depending on the radiotracer used, information can be collected regarding either bone or soft tissue.
 Patients most likely to benefit from PET imaging include cases in which causes for lameness are not identified with other modalities, or those in which multiple lesions are identified and it is uncertain which one is causing the lameness.
-UC Davis was the first veterinary institute in the world to use this imaging technology for equine patients and is now the first institution to offer PET scans to clinical equine patients.
-UC Davis also recently completed the first standing equine PET, which promises to open many new clinical applications of PET in the evaluation of equine lameness.
+UC Davis was the first veterinary institute in the world to use this imaging technology for equine patients and was the first institution to offer PET scans to clinical equine patients.
+UC Davis also completed the first standing equine PET scans, which eliminate the need for patients to be under general anesthesia, thereby promising to open many new clinical applications of PET in the evaluation of equine lameness.

 Image: digital, 3-dimensional, reflects physiologic changes